 Enjoy your trip.
 I'm in Australia at the moment and it's my favourite place.
 Any other questions, feel free to hit me up.

-Check out my travel blog: www.alpacabackpack.com almost 2 years ago
+Check out my travel blog: www.alpacabackpack.com over 2 years ago

 Australia is expensive.
 Compared to places like Singapore, London or New York / LA it's extremely difficult to find quality cheap food.
 There are some Asian take aways in the big cities (Melbourne, Sydney) that are relatively cheap but don't expect top quality produce.